Inexpensive Flooring Choices That Actually Look Really Really Good

-VCT, or vinyl composite tile, is pretty ubiquitous in public buildings for one very good reason: it's one of the cheapest flooring choices out there.
-It's also incredibly durable, and easier underfoot than traditional ceramic tile.
-In this kitchen from Canadian Living, vinyl tiles are arranged in a traditional black-and-white checkerboard, for a high-end look at a fraction of the price.
+VCT, or vinyl composite tile, is pretty ubiquitous in public buildings for one very good reason: it’s one of the cheapest flooring choices out there.
+It’s also incredibly durable, and easier underfoot than traditional ceramic tile.
+In a kitchen from Canadian Living, vinyl tiles are arranged in a traditional black-and-white checkerboard, for a high-end look at a fraction of the price.

 Linoleum floors have come a long, long way since the dated designs of the 60s and 70s.
 This design, from CarpetRight. gives the look of cement tile for a fraction of the price.

 This gray linoleum from Farbo Marmoleum, seen in VT Wonen, is a solid but polished flooring that works well in a variety of spaces.
 It’s also warmer than similar-looking concrete, but still very affordable.